JustDevRyan/gerber_to_stl/README.md

 cd gerber_to_stl
 ```

-* Install the required dependencies:
+* Install the requirements:
 ```bash
 pip install -r requirements.txt
 ```

-* To build the repository into a standalone directory, run:
+* To build the repository into a directory, run:
 ```bash
 python setup.py build
 ```